 In the event Gatherer installs and operates additional compression, Gatherer shall have the right to recover incremental compression Fuel from Shipper.

 Shipper may request, in writing, that Gatherer expand Facilities or add new Receipt or Delivery Point(s) or provide additional services.
 Gatherer shall determine, in its sole opinion, whether it will undertake the construction and/or expansion of its Facilities or Gathering systems or provide additional services and/or add new Receipt or Delivery Point(s).
-In the event that Shipper requests that Gatherer do so and Gatherer agrees, then Gatherer shall have the right to re-determine the rate(s) to be charged for Gathering Services hereunder and/or to establish the rate(s) for such additional services.
+In the event that Shipper requests that Gatherer expand Facilities or add new Receipt or Delivery Point(s) or provide additional services and Gatherer agrees, then Gatherer shall have the right to re-determine the rate(s) to be charged for Gathering Services hereunder and/or to establish the rate(s) for such additional services.

 Shipper shall install and operate or cause the installation and operation of all Facilities necessary to deliver Shipper's Gas to Gatherer at the Receipt Point(s).